humanmade/local-vip/docs/cli.md

 ## WP CLI

-Local Server provides special support for [WP CLI](https://wp-cli.org/) commands via the `composer server cli --` command.
+Local VIP provides special support for [WP CLI](https://wp-cli.org/) commands via the `composer server cli --` command.
 Prepend all your commends with `composer server cli --` and drop the proceeding `wp`.
 For example, to list all posts:

 ```sh
 composer server cli -- post list